vrltugce/open-up-intervention-mapping/book/step-5.md

   - The shopkeepers will adopt our intervention.
 - How will they know that our intervention exists?
   - The municipality should inform them.

+Next, move to Step 2, where you state the desired outcomes and performance objectives specifically for adoption, implementation, and maintenance.
+Select the relevant determinants for each of these stages, and formulate change objectives.
+Then, construct matrices of change objectives tailored to implementation interventions.

+Following the approach used in Step 3 of Intervention Mapping, choose change methods and practical applications to address these objectives.
+Finally, like in Step 4, design the scope and sequence of the implementation intervention and develop the materials needed to influence program use.
 ```